Tom Bates, Deacon

 Jane and I came to Silver City in April of 1992 where I became the Town Manager until late 2001.
 After Silver City, I went to work for the City of Deming until retirement in 2009.
 I was ordained a deacon in July, 2001 after completing over three years of study with the Trinity Episcopal School for Ministry.
 In

 2013, I was named National Deacon of the year – thanks to Father Paul and Bishop Vono.
-Jane and I have been members of the Church of the Good Shepherd since 1992 and I have been its deacon since 2001.
+Jane and I were members of the Church of the Good Shepherd since 1992 and I have been its deacon since 2001.
 She passed away in 2019.

 As deacon at the church of the Good Shepherd, I see my ministries for 2018 as four-fold: